Mcrozier5609/presentation/Qualified-Team-Name/talk.md

 # Python's Scoping Issues-continued

-* The following slides provide a brief history of how a solution is formed
+* The following slides provide a brief history of how a solution evolves
 	* Initial attempt at a solution: PEP 227 - Statically Nested Scopes
 	* Revised attempt: PEP 3104 - Access to Names in Outer Scopes
-	* Latest revision: PEP 3155 - Qualifed Name for Classes and Functions
+	* Another revised attempt: PEP 3155 - Qualifed Name for Classes and Functions

 # PEP 227 - Statically Nested Scopes
 * The addition of nested scopes allows resolution of unbound local names in enclosing function's namespaces